How to Invest in the Nigerian Stock Market: A Beginner’s Guide

 Important Tips for Success

-1. Invest What You Can Afford to Leave for the Long Term
+1. Invest What You Can Forget the Long Term

 2. Diversify Your Portfolio

-Follow business news, listen to financial analysts, and review company performance reports.
-Sites like Nairametrics, Proshare, and NGX are good resources.
+The market rewards those who know.
+Check out business news, financial analysts, and company performance reports.
+Sites like Nairametrics, Proshare, and NGX are good spaces.

 How to Track Your Investments